CortexFoundation/tech-doc/apple-demo.md

 #### 3. Wait for seeding block

-After announcing the uploaded image onto blockchain, we have set some seeding blocks left for chain-node to download the torrent from DHT network.
-The default seeding block number in MainNet and TestNet is 6, that is you have to wait six blocks(about 90 sec) mined before starting next step.
+After announcing the uploaded image on the blockchain, we have set some seeding blocks left for chain-node to download the torrent from DHT network.
+The default seeding block number in MainNet and TestNet is 6, that is you have to wait for six blocks(about 90 sec) mined before starting the next step.

 #### 4. Push upload progress

 `Input` uploading consumes CTXC.
-You should transfer to the `Input` contract address with specific gas price: 277777.
-One the specfic transaction should push your upload progress on chain 512K size.
-The calculate formula of transaction number to be sent is $\lceil RawSize / 512K \rceil$.
+You should transfer to the `Input` contract address with a specific gas price: 277777.
+One of the specific transaction should push your upload progress on-chain with 512K size.
+The calculated formula of the transaction number to be sent is $\lceil RawSize / 512K \rceil$.

 #### 5. Wait for mature block

-Once push progress done, the mature block is set to wait for chain-node to download.
-The MainNet mature block number is 100 and the TestNet is 1 for quick test.
+Once the push process is done, the mature block is set to wait for the chain-node to download.
+The MainNet mature block number is 100, but the TestNet is set to 1 to speed up the testing.

 ### AI Contract on Blockchain Inference

-If you are newer to contract deployment, may you click the [link](ai-contracts.md) to review how to deploy contract.
+If you are new to contract deployment, use this [link](ai-contracts.md) to learn how to deploy a contract.

-Here is the contract core inference code in videos:
+Here is the core contract inference code in the video:

 ```javascript
     function bet(address _input, address _receiveAddress) payable public {